sdtaylor/pyPRISMClimate/README.md

         keep_zip : bool, optional
             Keeps the originally downloaded zip files, default True

+### pyPRISMClimate.utils.prism_iterator()

+    prism_iterator(path, recursive=False)

+    Returns metadata for all PRISM bil files located in path.

+    Parameters:
+        path : str
+            Path to a folder to search for PRISM files

+        recursive : boolean
+            If False (default) only search in the path given, it True then search the full directory tree.
+The metadata returned will include the full path of each file regardless.

+    Returns: list of dictionaries
 ## Acknowledgments

 Development of this software was funded by